yuksk/SIDAM/readme.rst

 Update
 ^^^^^^

-Renew the macro files as follows.
+Basically the same as the install.

-1. Remove the SIDAM folder in the User Procedures folder.
-If you have added your own file in the extension folder, do not forget to keep them and move them back after 2.
+If you have added your own files in the extension folder, do not forget add them again after an update.

-2. Overwrite SIDAM.ipf in the Igor Procedures and copy new SIDAM folder to the User Procedures folder.
-Do not overwrite the SIDAM folder because old files may be left and cause a compile error.

-3. Start the macro to update the file list.
-If you forget this and open an existing experiment file, a compile error may occur.
-In this case, stop opening the experiment file and start the macro in a new experiment file.

 Uninstall
 ^^^^^^^^^